avovk/Session/README.md

 PHP session manager helper class

 Benefits:
-- Only allows certain session variables to be used.
-Throws exception if any other variable is used.
+- Restrict which session variables can be used.
-This helps stop other coders and yourself from creating unnecessary session variables.
 - Easily change the session variable that all of the code is using to avoid merging conflicts.